FORWRDFORWRDHQ

 Here's what most players miss: the best dinkers aren't trying to hit winners.
 They're trying to create mental mistakes in their opponents.
 The actual winner often comes from their opponent's error, not their spectacular shot.

 The evidence suggests that according to sources, elite players win more dink rallies by forcing errors than by hitting outright winners.
-They understand that the kitchen line battle is ultimately won in their opponent's head, not with their paddle.
+They understand that the kitchen line battle is ultimately won in their opponent's HEAD, not with their paddle.

 What This Means for Your Game